Coach Spotlight: Amy Trivedi on Top Tips for Managing Hypertension

 There are always going to be factors that are out of our control, however there are many factors within our control that we can give our time and attention to -- BMI, nutrition, activity levels, stress management -- these are the areas that we can work towards improving.

 My role as a coach is to listen and validate their experiences.
-When a participant shares a challenge they’re currently up against, I’ll acknowledge their obstacle, and will then help them reframe and redirect their attention by helping them figure out what they can control in the moment.
+When a member shares a challenge they’re currently up against, I’ll acknowledge their obstacle, and will then help them reframe and redirect their attention by helping them figure out what they can control in the moment.

 What would you say to someone who was just diagnosed with Hypertension?